 You have the right to restrict how and with whom we share information in your records that identifies you.
-If you object to us sharing your information we will record this explicitly within your records so that all healthcare professionals and staff involved with your care are aware of your decision.
-If you choose not to allow us to share your information with other health or social care professionals involved with your care, it may make the provision of treatment or care more difficult or unavailable.
+If you object to us sharing your information we will record

 Please discuss any concerns with the clinician treating you so that you are aware of any potential impact.
 You can also change your mind at any time about a disclosure decision.